mubtAAhij/DragonSync-iOS/README.md

 ## Features

 - **Real-Time Drone Monitoring**
-  Effortlessly track the status and location of Remote ID-compliant drones on your iOS device, delivering unparalleled situational awareness.
+  Effortlessly track the status and location of Remote ID-compliant drones on your iOS device, no setup required.

 - **Instant System Alerts**
-  Stay informed with real-time notifications about your WarDragon system’s performance, powered by `wardragon_monitor.py` and `dragonsync.py`.
+  Stay informed with real-time notifications about your WarDragon system’s performance.

 - **TAK and ATAK Compatibility**
   Fully supports TAK/ATAK protocols, enabling integration into tactical and operational environments for enhanced coordination and efficiency.